CluelessBiker/mentoring/resources.md

 - [Termcolor](https://pypi.org/project/termcolor/) : add pops of color to your terminal output

 ### PP4 - Django :
-- [Securing Django Views from Unauthorized Access](https://www.codu.co/articles/securing-django-views-from-unauthorized-access-npyb3to_) : blog post explaining how to prevent users accessingn data through URLs that have not been secured.
+- [Securing Django Views from Unauthorized Access](https://www.codu.co/articles/securing-django-views-from-unauthorized-access-npyb3to_) : blog post explaining how to prevent users accessing data through URLs that have not been secured.
 - [Django walkthrough series](https://www.youtube.com/watch?v=sBjbty691eI&list=PLXuTq6OsqZjbCSfiLNb2f1FOs8viArjWy) : YouTube
 - [Common reasons for failing PP4](https://www.youtube.com/watch?v=Q5cdZXomzVg) : Youtube - an assessor shares common reasons students fail this project, & and has an FAQ.
 - [Django database extension](https://medium.com/@yathomasi1/1-using-django-extensions-to-visualize-the-database-diagram-in-django-application-c5fa7e710e16) : Allows you to generate a schema of your database to visually see the connections.
 A few extra commands may be needed: